Trust PROCOM For Audit Ready DOT Compliance Support

 - Phencyclidine (PCP)

-It’s important to know that all DOT-regulated drug and alcohol tests require urine samples.
-After careful collection, the samples are run through an accredited laboratory and reviewed by a Medical Review Officer.
+All DOT drug testing is completed using urine samples.
+After collection, samples are sent to an accredited laboratory and reviewed by a certified Medical Review Officer (MRO).

 When did DOT drug screening start?